OPA Board of Directors

 • Actively promotes and supports the Association and its activities;

-• Discloses a conflict of interest to Council as soon as he/she becomes aware of the conflict;
+• Discloses a conflict of interest to the Board as soon as he/she becomes aware of the conflict;

-• Remains informed about Association issues and concerns and Council matters;
+• Remains informed about Association issues and concerns and Board matters;

 • Identifies the needs of the members, emerging issues and opportunities for the profession of psychiatry;